 Clipstill is dedicated to cinemagraphs.
-Never heard of the term?
-They are animated series of phototos that play in a loop.
-Sometimes cinemagraphs can catch the viewer’s eye easily and liven up a video project.
+Never heard of the term before?
+They are animated series of photos that play in a loop.
+Cinemagraphs have the potential to catch the viewer’s eye easily and liven up a video project.

 One advantage of using a cinemagraph in your video project is its small file size.

 But then not all the cinemagraphs at Clipstill are free.
 But the free ones are worth downloading.

-As long as you don’t use the cinemagraphs for the making of a commercial product, you don’t have to provide attribution for the free cinemagraphs you use.
+As long as you don’t use the cinemagraphs as part of a commercial product, you don’t have to provide attribution for the free cinemagraphs you use.

 Incidentally, the first menu item on Clipstill is FREE Cinemagraphs.

 Cinemagraphs are offered in the MP4 format and the free version is set at a resolution of 640 x 480.

-Your email is required before you can downloads a free clip.
+Your email is required before you can download a free clip.
 Why email?
 To send you a receipt for purchasing a clip at $0.00.

 Free cinemagraphs are offered every month.
 So, you would have come back often to check the latest offerings.

 Check out the free cinemagraphs at Clipstill.

 If you don’t mind crediting the copyright holders of the videos to use their work for free, then you can use the videos in Videovo for your YouTube projects.